BootsmannApp/bootsmann/README.md

 - **Multiplatform**: Runs on various operating systems including Windows, macOS, and Linux - thanks to Qt framework.
 - **Intuitive**: Provides a simple (but functional) graphical user interface.
 - **Open source**: Available under the MIT License, allowing for free use, modification, and distribution.

+## Capabilities
+- Building and executing HTTP requests visually
+- Parsing and visualising server replies in a human-convenient form
+- Basic user authentification
+- Visual editing of parameters and headers
+- Common file and clipboard operations

 ## Measurements